tramitit/guides/en/austria/registration_certificate.md

 ---
-title: "Registration Certificate (Meldezettel)"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: "How to get a Registration Certificate in Austria"
-description: "A comprehensive guide on obtaining a Registration Certificate or Meldezettel in Austria."
+- Austria
+date: '2024-06-07'
+description: 'Learn about the Meldezettel in Austria: who needs it, required documents, and the registration process step-by-step.'
 draft: false
+meta_title: Guide to Austria's Registration Certificate (Meldezettel)
+title: Guide to Austria's Registration Certificate (Meldezettel)
-translationKey: "austria-registration_certificate"
+translationKey: austria-registration_certificate
 ---

 ## Description
 ### What is it?